Turkey Cranberry Brie Panini

 I loooove sandwiches.
 Really, really good sandwiches.
 Sandwiches over soup any day of the week.

-One of my favorite sandwiches is this turkey brie cranberry panini.
+One of my favorite sandwiches is this turkey cranberry brie sandwich.
 It’s the perfect way to use turkey and cranberry sauce leftovers – smothered with creamy, dreamy Brie cheese and dotted with fresh spinach, this golden, grilled sandwich is amazing.

 The recipe below is more a guideline than anything.
 A recipe profile, if you will.
 Change it up as you see fit.
 If Brie isn’t your thing, a lot of other cheeses would work here (havarti, gouda, white cheddar, fontina).

-And I think there’s a really good possibility you could swap out the bread altogether and panini this sandwich with a leftover roll from Thanksgiving.
+And I think there’s a really good possibility you could swap out the bread altogether and panini this turkey cranberry brie sandwich with a leftover roll from Thanksgiving.
 If you do that, please (pretty please) invite me over.

-- 2 slices hearty white or wheat bread (see note above)
+- 2 slices hearty white or wheat bread (see note)

 - Dijon mustard, optional (but delicious)